pingcap/docs-cn/develop/dev-guide-timeouts-in-tidb.md

 - **wait_timeout**, controls the non-interactive idle timeout for the connection to Java applications.
 Since TiDB v5.4, the default value of `wait_timeout` is `28800` seconds, which is 8 hours.
 For TiDB versions earlier than v5.4, the default value is `0`, which means the timeout is unlimited.
 - **interactive_timeout**, controls the interactive idle timeout for the connection to Java applications.
 The value is `8 hours` by default.
-- **max_execution_time**, controls the timeout for SQL execution in the connection.
+- **max_execution_time**, controls the timeout for SQL execution in the connection, only effective for read-only SQL statements.
 The value is `0` by default, which allows the connection to be infinitely busy, that is, an SQL statement is executed for an infinitely long time.

 However, in a real production environment, idle connections and indefinitely executing SQL statements have a negative effect on both the database and the application.
 You can avoid idle connections and indefinitely executing SQL statements by configuring these two session-level variables in your application's connection string.
 For example, set the following: